dfed/CacheAdvance/README.md

 ### Swift Package Manager

-To install CacheAdvance in your iOS project with [Swift Package Manager](https://github.com/apple/swift-package-manager), the following lines can be added to your `Package.swift` file:
+To install CacheAdvance in your project with [Swift Package Manager](https://github.com/apple/swift-package-manager), the following lines can be added to your `Package.swift` file:

 ```swift
 dependencies: [